gartonrd/SnowflakesWiFi/README.md

 Code and documentation to run a 16 snowflake display

-Documentation
+Documentation:

-  Specification.pdf
+-- Specification.pdf

-  SoftwareDesign.pdf
+-- SoftwareDesign.pdf

-Code
+Code:

-  *.ino files for Arduino IDE
+-- *.ino files for Arduino IDE